ncukondo/next-js-docker-template/ReadMe.md

 ```

-This is a next-js-docker-template.
  Open dir in vscode, "Reopen in container".

 ```sh
 create-next-app